Original Air Date: January 6, 1961

 “It was a very small, misery-laden village.
 On the day of a hanging.
 And of little historical consequence.
 And if there’s any moral to it at all, let’s say that in any quest for magic, and any search for sorcery, witchery, legerdemain, first check the human heart.
 For inside this deep place is a wizardry that costs far more than a few pieces of gold.
 Tonight’s case in point – in the Twilight Zone.”

-“Dust” is a nicely paced episode that captures a brief moment in time during the 19th century.
-Jerry Goldsmith delivers a perfectly paced, haunting score for this episode.
-The viewer truly feels the desperation, superstition, exhaustion, and perhaps dehydration of the townsfolk.
+“Dust” is a nicely paced episode that captures a brief moment in time during the 19th century, infused with a bit of superstition and magic.
+Jerry Goldsmith delivers a wonderfully haunting score for this episode which crescendos as the viewer feels the desperation, superstition, exhaustion, and perhaps dehydration of the townsfolk in this remote Southwest town.

 The Twilight Zone Trivia: